 I am currently an Assistant Instructional Professor in Italian at the University of Chicago.
 In the Autumn and Winter quarters, I am teaching a corso di perfezionamento in Italian and the beginner sequence in Italian.
 I am also coordinating the cultural activities and the social media accounts of the Italian Program, and mentor graduate student instructors.

 In August 2020 I graduated from Indiana University-Bloomington with a dissertation on Italian comics magazines of the 1960s-1980s.
 I specialize in comics studies and my research integrates elements from periodical studies, publishing studies, media industry studies, fan studies, and more recently digital humanities.
-In February 2020 I have organized the interdepartmental conference on comics, “Panels on Panels“, which brought together faculty and graduate students from across campus, with the aim of starting a conversation among scholars who conduct research and pursue creative activities related to the comics studies.
+In February 2020 I organized the interdepartmental conference on comics, “Panels on Panels“, which brought together faculty and graduate students from across campus, with the aim of starting a conversation among scholars who conduct research and pursue creative activities related to the comics studies.

 I got my BA in Modern Languages and Cultures (English, Spanish, and German) from the University of Pavia, Italy, and my MA in Specialized Translation (English and Spanish) from IULM University in Milan.
 My MA thesis consisted of the translation of 10 chapters of Alexander McCall Smith’s novel The Charming Quirks of the Others, followed by an in-depth analysis of translation challenges – in my case, regional expressions (Scots), poems, nursery rhymes, and word plays.